dsa28s/TimeSkyBackground/README.md

 }
 ```

-1. This library not yet registered with jcenter.
-(Maybe... tomorrow...?)
-   (If available) Include the following dependency in your `build.gradle` file.
+1. Include the following dependency in your `build.gradle` file.

    (Tomorrow, will be register in jcenter)